balbarak/tesseract/README.md

     tsct.exe --input "path/to/image.jpg"

-To read image data from file and ouput to text file
+To read image data from file and output to text file

     tsct.exe --input "path/to/image.jpg" --output "path/to/output.txt"